semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 To follow this guide, you’ll need:

 -   A GitHub account.
--   A [Semaphore](https://semaphoreci.com) account.
-Click on **Sign up with GitHub** to a free trial or open source account.
+-   A [Semaphore](https://semaphoreci.com) (_<https://semaphoreci.com>_) account.
+Click on *Sign up with GitHub* to a free trial or open source account.

 To get started, create a new repository on GitHub and clone it to your machine.
-We'll assume the repository name is called *"hello-semaphore"*.
+We'll assume the repository name is called "hello-semaphore".

 Create a couple of folders in the repository in order to try out change-based detection.
 Lets call them `service1` and `service2`: